Ferdinando I de' Medici

-Ferdinando I de' Medici, Grand Duke of Tuscany (30 July 1549 – 3 February 1609) was Grand Duke of Tuscany from 1587 to 1609, having succeeded his older brother Francesco I.
+Ferdinando I de' Medici, Grand Duke of Tuscany (30 July 1549 – 17 February 1609) was Grand Duke of Tuscany from 1587 to 1609, having succeeded his older brother Francesco I. He expanded the culture of Tuscany, which included presenting the opera Euridice by Jacopo Peri.
+Ferdinando supported Henry IV of France following the assassination of Henry III of France and provided him with financial support.
+He expanded the Naviglio canal and started an irrigation project in the Val di Chiana.
+Ferdinando died on 17 February 1609.

 Early life

 Ferdinando was the fifth son (the third surviving at the time of his birth) of Cosimo I de' Medici, Grand Duke of Tuscany, and Eleanor of Toledo, the daughter of Pedro Álvarez de Toledo, Marquis of Villafranca, the Spanish viceroy of the Kingdom of Naples.

 He was made a Cardinal in 1562 at the age of 13, but was never ordained into the priesthood.
 At Rome, he proved an able administrator.
-He founded the Villa Medici in Rome and acquired many works of art (including the Medici lions), which he then brought back to Florence with him.
+He founded the Villa Medici in Rome.
+He acquired the large collection of antiquities established by Andrea della Valle in 1584, as well as other works of art like the Medici lions.
+These were subsequently divided among the various Medici estates.

 Grand Duke

 When his brother Francesco I de' Medici, Grand Duke of Tuscany, died in 1587, Ferdinando succeeded as grand duke at the age of 38.

 In many ways, Ferdinando was the opposite of his brother who preceded him.
 Approachable and generous, he set out to rule mildly.
 He re-established the justice system and was genuinely concerned about the welfare of his subjects.
 During his reign, Tuscany revived and regained the independence his brother had given up.

 Ferdinando fostered commerce and gained great wealth through the Medici banks, which were established in all the major cities of Europe.
-He enacted an edict of tolerance for Jews and heretics, and Livorno became a haven for Spanish Jews as well as other persecuted foreigners.
+He introduced policies supporting religious freedom, transforming Livorno into a safe haven for Spanish Jews and other marginalized groups fleeing persecution.
 He established the Medici Oriental Press (Typographia Medicea), which published numerous books in the Arabic script.

-He improved the harbour Cosimo I had built and diverted part of the flow of the Arno River into a canal called the Naviglio, which aided commerce between Florence and Pisa.
+Ferdinando expanded the harbor built by Cosimo I and rerouted a portion of the Arno River into the Naviglio canal, improving commercial links between Florence and Pisa.
 He fostered an irrigation project in the Val di Chiana, which allowed the flatlands around Pisa and Fucecchio and in the Val di Nievole to be cultivated.

-The greatest cultural achievement in Florence during Ferdinando's reign was the introduction of opera to Europe.
-For the wedding of Ferdinando's niece Marie de' Medici to King Henry IV of France in 1600, his court sponsored a lavish performance of one of the first notable operas, Jacopo Peri's Euridice.
+Florence’s most significant cultural accomplishment under Ferdinando’s rule was the emergence of opera in Europe.
+In 1600, to mark the marriage of Ferdinando’s niece Marie de’ Medici to King Henry IV of France, his court organized a grand staging of Euridice by Jacopo Peri, one of the first important operas.